How to Follow a Vegetarian Diet While Losing Weight

 This, in turn, reduces the risk of heart disease, diabetes, and some cancers.

-By swapping meat for vegetables and legumes as the main focus of your meal, you are also likely to consume fewer calories eating the same quantity of food.
+By swapping meat for vegetables and legumes as the main focus of your meal, you are also likely to consume fewer calories when eating the same quantity of food.

 Eating a wide range of plant-based foods will also provide you with more of the most essential nutrients needed to boost weight loss, as well as plenty of filling fiber.